futuregrid/manual/doc/source/account.rst

   results reported via the portal as part of your agreement to use FutureGrid.

+Project Lead:
+   The Project Lead submits a project and is responsible for updating the project page and project members.
+There is exactly one Project Lead.

+Project Manager:
+   The Project Lead can assign editing and management roles to a Project Manager.
+He will have the same rights in regards to updating page content and members as the Project Lead.

+Project  Member:
+   The Project Lead or Manager can add additional members to the project.
+A member must have a portal account.

+Project  Alumni:
+   Sometimes project members leave a project before it is completed.
+SUch members are no longer part of the project and should not have access to the project.
+However they can still be acknowledged to have played a role as part of the project while they are placed into the alumni role.

 Uploaded SSH Key:
   As you are using remote compute resources we will require that you are very familiar with ssh key management.
 You will need to upload